ViolaFlower/Re-Console/README.md

 ## 📜 License
-Unless otherwise stated, the Re-Console Monorepo is licensed under the GPL-3.0 license or later.
+Unless otherwise stated, the Legacy Modpack Monorepository is licensed under the GPL-3.0 license or later.